-Taking a walk in the woods has always been a revitalizing treat for my soul.
+Being outside has always been a revitalizing treat for my soul.
 Somehow, being reminded of my smallness beneath the towering trees really puts the world into perspective.
-The feeling is something between humility and enchantment, and it often leads me to wonder, “What did I ever do to deserve this beautiful gift of existence?”
+It feels like something between humility and enchantment, and it often leads me to wonder What did I ever do to deserve this beautiful gift of existence?

 Free from the distractions of technology and my never-ending to-do list, walking in the woods releases me from the demands of life – admittedly, most of which are self-imposed, but still.
 In many ways, nature is much simpler than the complex world we’ve create for ourselves, and it offers proof that our shared planet is resilient and regenerative, often more so without our helpful modern advances.

 Growing up, I spent a lot of time in the woods near my family’s farm in Ohio.
 I was curious about everything, and I realize now that it’s where I first learned about self-care.
 Even then, I somehow understood that everything served a purpose in supporting the greater whole.

 When we fed the animals, we were also feeding ourselves.
 When we prepared the fields and gardens for planting, we were also nourishing the soil.
 When I spent afternoons gathering berries, we’d later spend time as a family enjoying them.